Important Information

 French sizes (9F, 11.5F), configurations (straight, pre-curved),

-– 43.92) The catheter brand logistic regression model did not find
+The catheter brand logistic regression model did not find that any

 associated with the incidence of CRBSI.
 The brand agnostic